jsanti1975on/Portfolio_2025/README.md

 # Jason Santiago — Cybersecurity & Network Engineering

 Hands-on projects in network automation, security operations, and ethical hacking.
-This repo tracks my final year in the **A.S. in Cybersecurity & Network Engineering Technology** (4 classes left) and showcases lab work, PoCs, and write-ups aligned to SOC/NOC roles and Security+ prep.
+*Been labbing since they were called experiments — this portfolio captures the grind, the curiosity, and the results.*

 > Currently taking: **CET 2892C – Ethical Hacking (Fall 2025)**